nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_setup.md

-###Ruby On Rails: Setting Up a New Project
+#Ruby On Rails: Setting Up a New Project

 Written by: Nadav & Will

 Main Source:  http://www.railstutorial.org/book/
 (note that sometimes you need to refersh a couple of times before the chapters of the book are loaded properly)

-#### General Notes
+## General Notes

-Note 1: Text in square brackets must be removed completely (including the brackets) and replaced with the user's choice as appropriate (see example in step 1).
+* Text in square brackets must be removed completely (including the brackets) and replaced with the user's choice as appropriate (see example in step 1).

-Note 2:	If a file's location isn't specified explicitly, that file is in the root directory
-		of the project.
+* If a file's location isn't specified explicitly, that file is in the root director of the project.

-Note 3: Do not push to the remote github repo before adding "secrets.yml" to the .gitignore list (step 10)
+* __You are strongly advised not push to the remote github repo before adding the "secrets.yml" to the .gitignore list__ (See: step 10)

-#### Step-by-Step setting up a new Ruby on Rails project with postgresql databases:
+## Setting up a new Ruby on Rails project with PostgreSQL databases:

 	(*)	Check currently installed versions of Ruby and Rails: